Farimah84/Rule-Based-Expert-System-for-Carpet-Problem/README.md

 - Did an oil-based stain spill on the carpet?
 - Has sunlight caused fading or damage to the rug?

-## 	:scroll: License
+## 	:scroll: GNU General Public License v3.0
-MIT License — free to use, modify, and distribute.
+Copyright and license notices must be preserved.

 ## :bust_in_silhouette: Contact
 - [Email](farimahnourpanah@gmail.com)